When you see your first bonus number: what to say in the 1:1 after

 First: understand what the number is

 - What was your target?
 If your offer letter said “15% target bonus,” your target was 15% of base.
-Did you get that?

 The three-question conversation

-Question 1: “How did my payout compare to the team?”
+”How did my payout compare to the team?”

 Direct and factual.
 You’re not asking to renegotiate; you’re calibrating where you are in the distribution.
-Most managers will answer this honestly at a general level: “solidly middle of the team,” “top quartile,” or “a bit behind — here’s why.”
+Most managers will answer at a general level: “solidly middle of the team,” “top quartile,” or “a bit behind — here’s why.”

-Question 2: “What drove the individual multiplier?”
+”What drove the individual multiplier?”

 This is the one most people never ask.
 The number was chosen.
 Someone — your manager, maybe in a room with their peers — assigned a multiplier based on a rating which was based on their judgment of your year.
 You have the right to ask what drove it.